RedLozenge/parse-migrate/README.md

 The `menu` properties are Parse references to other objects.
-Those references get created by a search that runs against the `Menu` class for the properties listed.
+Those references get created by a search that runs against the `Menu` class for the properties listed (`name`.)
 References only get created if a _single_ matching object is found, otherwise an error will be thrown.